bhupi2001singh/bhupi2001singh/README.md

 - 👋 Hi, I’m @bhupi2001singh
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Structure.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Real Life Projects.
-- 📫 How to reach me ...

 <!---
 bhupi2001singh/bhupi2001singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.